Joint life application in the Interior Ministry – Documents for foreign partners

 Contact an attorney specializing in immigration law

 The issue of obtaining documents is critical in order to meet Interior Ministry regulations and successfully obtain Israeli legal status for a foreign partner.
-If you have legal questions, or have encountered difficulties in obtaining documents, an expert immigration attorney from the law offices of Cohen, Decker, Pex, Brosh will be happy to help.
+If you have legal questions, or have encountered difficulties in obtaining documents, an expert immigration attorney from our law offices will be happy to help.
 You can contact us at the telephone numbers or email address below.